Software Engineering | Classification of Software Requirements

 The process of specifying non-functional requirements requires the knowledge of the functionality of the system, as well as the knowledge of the context within which the system will operate.

 Domain requirements: Domain requirements are the requirements which are characteristic of a particular category or domain of projects.
+Domain requirements can be functional or nonfunctional.
+Domain requirements engineering is a continuous process of proactively defining the requirements for all foreseeable applications to be developed in the software product line.
 The basic functions that a system of a specific domain must necessarily exhibit come under this category.
 For instance, in an academic software that maintains records of a school or college, the functionality of being able to access the list of faculty and list of students of each grade is a domain requirement.
 These requirements are therefore identified from that domain model and are not user specific.